Lothiraldan/lothiraldan.github.com/_drafts/thread-import-lock.md

 ('Imported modules', set(['encodings.latin_1']))
 ```

-Gotcha! `str.encode(X)` try to import the module `encodings.X`, in fact it's not very documented, I couldn't find a clear explanation of this behavior anywhere.
+Gotcha! `str.encode(X)` tries to import the module `encodings.X`, which is not very documented.
+I couldn't find a clear explanation of this behavior anywhere.

-So the fix should be easy, import the module before in the main thread, and it should works, easy, right?
+So the fix should be easy, import the module in the main thread before using the function, and it should work, easy, right?

 ```python
 import time